Commitment to protecting your personal data

 - Equal treatment regardless of nationality

-- Equivalent personal data protection
+- Equivalent protection of personal data

-- Equal access to protection mechanisms
+- Equitable access to protection mechanisms

 - Respect for cultural differences in treatment